 Jonathan A. Weiss, Ph.D., C. Psych.

-Dr. Weiss is an Associate Professor in the Department of Psychology, and a Clinical Psychologist.
+Dr. Weiss is a Full Professor in the Department of Psychology, and a Clinical Psychologist.
 He holds a Tier 2 York Research Chair in Autism and Neurodevelopmental Disability Mental Health and is the Director of LaMarsh Centre for Child & Youth Research.

 His research focuses on mental health in autistic people or people with intellectual disabilities across the lifespan.
 He conducts studies into how people with developmental disabilities access mental health care, and is interested in their service needs, use, and experiences.
 His work is also focused on understanding and supporting family wellness when at least one family member has a developmental disability.
 He is interested in program development and evaluation, and in particular on the impact of Special Olympics on the psychological well-being of participants, and of psychosocial interventions to promote resilience and improve the mental health of children and adults with developmental disabilities.